chazmcgarvey/vimcoder/README.md

 your own customized templates for any language supported by TopCoder.
 To use your own template, you need to add a file to the storage directory with a file name depending on the language.
-The file name should start with the name of the language and end with "Template" with no other file extension.
+The file name should start with the name of the language and end with "Template" with no file extension.
 For example, if you wanted to create a C# template and your storage directory was `/home/foo/.topcoder`, you would need to create the file `/home/foo/.topcoder/C#Template`.